Forvis Mazars Earns Best Place To Work Status In CEE And Central Asia For 2024-2025

 Key workplace factors rated highly included Corporate Social Responsibility (CSR) at 86%, Leadership at 85%, and Teamwork at 84%.
 Notably, 88% of employees would recommend Forvis Mazars to others.
 A significant strength was gender equality in growth opportunities, rated at 96%.

-"Our people are at the core of our success," noted Loïc Wallaert, Co-Chair of the CEE Board.
-"Creating an environment that fosters talent is crucial for delivering the best results for our clients."
+'Our people are at the core of our success,' noted Loc Wallaert, Co-Chair of the CEE Board.
+'Creating an environment that fosters talent is crucial for delivering the best results for our clients.'

 From an HR perspective, Recognition Programs and Succession Planning were top-rated practices, with CSR and diversity also standing out.